harentius/blog-bundle/README.md

     Nelmio\Alice\Bridge\Symfony\NelmioAliceBundle::class => ['all' => true],
 ];
 ```
-Please note that HarentiusBlogBundle should be registered first of all bundles if you want to use default configuration.
+*Please note that HarentiusBlogBundle can provide default configuration for other bundles.

-It set ups container parameters for other Symfony bundles.
+To make this work, HarentiusBlogBundle should be registered before other bundles*

 3) Include routes:
 ```yml